bladicito/artisst/project/docs/nitro-config.md

 #### `nitro.mode.livereload`

-Type: Boolean
+* Type: Boolean
-Default: true
+* Default: true

 Browser livereload on changes (develop mode only)

-#### `nitro.mode.minified`

-Type: Boolean
-Default: false

-Indicator to use minified assests.
-This property is passed as `_minified` to handlebars views.

 #### `nitro.mode.offline`

-Type: Boolean
+* Type: Boolean
-Default: false
+* Default: false

 If set to true, browsersync will be loaded in offline mode.
-This property is passed as `_offline` to handlebars views.
+This property is passed as `_nitro.offline` to handlebars views.

 ### Watch

 #### `nitro.watch.partials`

-Type: Boolean
+* Type: Boolean
-Default: true
+* Default: true

 If set to false, handlebars partials won't be watched and recompiled on change.